 - Professional Experience: Applicants must have at least five years of professional work experience in a relevant field.

 - Civic Engagement and/or Social Entrepreneurship Experience: Applicants must have a minimum of five years of civic engagement and/or social entrepreneurship experience.

 - Academic Background: Applicants must have a bachelor’s degree.

 - Arabic Fluency: Applicants in both tracks must be able to function comfortably in Arabic-speaking academic and professional environments.
 Almost all virtual activities are conducted in Arabic.

 - Full Participation: Applicants must be willing and able to participate fully in all five stages of the LDF Fellowship.
-Fellows will travel out of the MENA region for two weeks at the beginning of the fellowship, for three weeks to either the U.S. or Tunisia during Stage Three, and again for three days at the end of the fellowship.
+Fellows will travel to a location to be determined for 10 days during Stage One and for 3 weeks to either the U.S. or Tunisia during Stage Three.

 - Application: Applicants must have the capacity and ability to immediately apply the knowledge and skills gained throughout the LDF Fellowship.